yousif-khalil-abdulkarim/daiso-core/website/docs/4_Lock/2_lock_usage.md

 const redisClient = new Redis("YOUR_REDIS_CONNECTION");

 const lockProvider = new LockProvider({
-    // You can pass an array of Serde classes serde,
+    // You can laso pass in an array of Serde class instances serde,
     namespace: new Namespace("lock"),
     adapter: new RedisLockAdapter(redisClient),